xavierallem/Summary1/README.md

 Learn Markdown by following this interactive [Tutorial](https://www.markdowntutorial.com/lesson/1/)

 ## Step 4 (d) : [Learn Docker basics](docker_basics.md)
+Now you might be thinking :thinking: about why we need to learn docker.
+The reason is it becomes hard to manage dependencies as we build large projects and if we want to deploy them in various environments.
+So we will be using docker to deploy our product.
+For this you don't need to master docker but need to have basic skills.
+Following summary will give you a basic idea about a docker.

 ## Step 4 (e) : [Coding Style](coding_style.md)
+Coding style is how your code looks, plain and simple.
+And by “your,” I actually mean you, the person who is reading this.
+Working in the prefessional environment, it should become a practice to follow certain style in coding and be consistent with it, which helps us to enhance the readability of the code and hence with less bugs.
+We will be following these(mentioned in above link) standards from now, so lets dig into it.

 ## Step 5 : Practical - Your real test here
 1. Register & request Access to the project, [guide here](Register.md)